State agency takes action on alleged gambling locations in Anchorage

 Alaska’s News Source left the location without answers, including Omar’s legal identity.

-As for the West Side Arcade’s ownership, Alaska’s News Source found the arcade is part of a commercial property, a strip mall, that’s owned by the Varner family in Anchorage.
+As for the Muldoon location, Alaska’s News Source found the arcade is part of a commercial property, a strip mall, that’s owned by the Varner family in Anchorage.
 Alaska’s News Source asked Allen and Unsoon Varner what, if anything, they know about the business there, including allegations by some patrons that the property was being used to host illegal gambling.

 “I was scared to death,” said Unsoon Varner.
 “I said, ‘What’s going on?’”